Over 5 Million People Have Their Wisdom Teeth Extracted Each Year

 Take Preventive Action with Wisdom Tooth Extraction

-If Dr. Gandhi sees a concern with your wisdom teeth, he may recommend having them removed.
-As a member of the American Academy of Periodontology, Dr. Gandhi is trained and qualified to offer this treatment here in our office.
+If Dr. Gandhi or Dr. Harvey sees a concern with your wisdom teeth, he may recommend having them removed.
+As a member of the American Academy of Periodontology, Dr. Gandhi and Dr. Harvey are trained and qualified to offer this treatment here in our office.
 Most of our patients enjoy a quick and virtually pain-free treatment experience that helps them:

 - Prevent infection from impacted or partially erupted wisdom teeth